sid030sid/poc-business-as-dao/README.md

 ### What are potential gaps in literature about running businesses as DAOs this paper can fill?
 1. lack of PoC?

-## Potential conferences to hand in paper about running businesses asa DAOs
-TBA